5 Ways to Showcase Your Value as an EA

 1. Document your accomplishments

 Remember to include the details when making notes of these accomplishments rather than just the shiny end result.
-For example, organizing an in-person meeting for a dispersed workforce can be overlooked as an “easy” task.
+For example, organizing an in-person meeting for a distributed workforce can be overlooked as an “easy” task.
 Still, it’s only when you factor in all the individual components that people see how much skill it takes—and how much trouble they’d be in without you!
 A great way to do this is to show and track metrics.
 How much time have you saved through your initiatives, skills or accomplishments?
 How much money have you saved your company through your organization and initiative?
 Statistics are a fool-proof way to prove your worth.

 To do this well, however, you need to overcome the fear or embarrassment of self-PR.
 Being an EA especially, often the only way to show your value is to make it known, so don’t be afraid to make some noise when you do something impressive.